prathyushamukku/JavaRestAPI/README.md

 # JavaRestAPI
-This is a demo project to understand the process of basic operations like create, delete, update and retrieve along with API calling
+This is a demo spring boot application to understand the process of basic operations like create, delete, update and retrieve along with API calling